Contact us: +61 8 8303 0961

 Rape and sexual assault

-In 2008 Criminal Law Consolidation Act 1935 and Evidence Act 1929 were amended to:
+In 2008, changes were made to the Criminal Law Consolidation Act 1935 and the Evidence Act 1929 to:

 National Plan to End Violence Against Women and Children 2022 - 2032